- Personal & living expenses/debit orders are paid through the business account;

 b.
 Individuals are taxed on sliding scale between 18% and 45%

 i.
 The 2018/2019 tax table taxes income above R1,500,000 at 45%.
-Thus, taking into consideration the effective tax rate if a dividend is declared it makes sense to declare a salary up to R1,500,000 and to declare a dividend thereafter.
+Thus, taking into consideration the effective tax rate of dividends vs salary South Africa, if a dividend is declared it makes sense to declare a salary up to R1,500,000 and to declare a dividend thereafter.

 Thus, the if the owner/shareholder’s taxable income for the year should remain below R1,5 million it would be most optimum to declare a dividend on the balance of company profits after that, but before deciding on a salary to be declared you should consider all other taxable income/deductions for the year of the owner/shareholder i.e. interest, foreign dividends, capital gain transactions and contributions to retirement funds to ensure the taxable income remains below R1,5 million.